gquarles/GoScript/README.md

 ### Orientate / Center
 The `orientate` base command can also be typed as `center` and it will turn the turtle to its original facing direction when the script started.
 This base command has __no__ sub commands.

+### Loop
+The `loop` base command is a bit more complicated than the other base commands.
+Loop in itself will not do anything, but it will affect code you write __after__ the loop command.
+There are two different ways of looping, an infinite loop and a numbered loop.
+The infinite loop will make all of the commands you write after the loop command repeat in order forever.
+While the numbered loop will make the commands you write after the loop a specified number of times.
+Loops __must__ have a end in the code, this is done by writing `loop end` and will no longer repeat any code after it.
+If you do not add this then GoScript will automaticlly generate one at the very end of your code.
+To loop a specified number of times do `loop number` where number is a whole number bigger than 0.
+(Putting 0 will make your loop infinite)
+The sub commands for loop are
+* `end` ending the loop
+* any whole number bigger than 0 will specify the number of loops